Capalaba

 Table Chart PROFILE FAQ

-Capalaba has a typical household mix, with a lower-than-average median household size
+Capalaba has a typical household mix, with a fairly typical median household size

-Family households comprise 73.3% of all households, including 31.6% couples with children, 27.5% couples without children, and 13.4% single parent families.
-Non-family households make up the remaining 26.7%, with lone person households at 23.7% and group households comprising 2.9%.
-The median household size is 2.6 people, which is smaller than the Greater Brisbane average of 2.7.
+Family households constitute 73.3% of all households, including 31.6% couples with children, 27.5% couples without children, and 13.4% single parent families.
+Non-family households comprise the remaining 26.7%, with lone person households at 23.7% and group households making up 2.9% of the total.
+The median household size is 2.6 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households